department-of-veterans-affairs/vets-website/script/cypress-testrail-helper/README.md

    [for runName, do NOT use spaces.
 Use dashes/underscores instead to separate words.]

-1. IF launching CTH for the first time, gather your team-specific\* TestRail credentials:
+1. IF launching CTH for the first time, gather your team-specific\*\* TestRail credentials:

    - TestRail Username
    - TestRail API Key

-[See VSP's [Cypress to TestRail Reporter Configuration doc][vsp-cypress-testrail-reporter-doc] for details on Steps 1 & 4.
-NOTE: No need to `export` environment-variables; just copy the values somewhere so they're ready for input into CTH.]
+[See VSP's [Cypress to TestRail Reporter Configuration doc][vsp-cypress-testrail-reporter-doc] for details on Step 1\*.
+No need to `export` environment-variables; just copy the values somewhere so they're ready for input into CTH.]

 ## Usage